NDKayH/UNIT-3/Project/README.md

     WHERE id = NEW.id;
 END;
 ```
+As you can see, each table initializer uses `my_lib.py` in some capacity when starting my application, each using the `run_save(query)` function.

 This query happens every time the table `ledger` is updated.
 I set the for loop which calculates the sum of the price column of the table.
 The trigger consider the table `ledger` as `prev`, and define the id by the newer date or the same date as previous row to prevent the miss order allocation.